Island Pacific Academy: Athletics

 Island Pacific Academy (IPA) is a member of the Interscholastic League of Honolulu (ILH).
 IPA student-athletes compete on 41 teams in 13 sports at the intermediate, junior varsity, and varsity levels.
 Sports include air riflery, basketball, bowling, cross country, golf, swimming, tennis, track and field, and volleyball.
 IPA is also a member of Pac-Five, an athletic consortium of small independent schools that join to field teams for the ILH.
 IPA student-athletes participate on Pac-Five teams in baseball, football, soccer, and softball.

 More than 60% of students in grades 7-12 participate in the athletics program, with 50% female student-athletes and 50% male student-athletes.
 Many students participate in more than one sport.

-Extracurricular Activities

-Extracurricular activities include student government, Interact Club, Math League (High school) and Math Team (Middle school), Literary Club, Global Issues Network, Navigator Robotics, Philosophy Club, Chess Club, and Theatre Productions.

-Eligible students may become members of six honor societies in grades 10-12: National Honor Society, Japanese National Honor Society, Sociedad Honoraria Hispanica, National Arts Honor Society, Mu Alpha Theta, and International Thespian Society.